Jbleezy/BO2-Reimagined/README.md

 * Players can no longer get into the corner next to Jugger-Nog
 * Removed buildable table hint icons
 * Added buildable table hint strings on buildable purchase
+* Zombies spawn in the Toy Store Downstairs zone when players are in the Candy Store Downstairs zone (and vice versa)
 * Fixed not switching back to weapon immediately after drawing wallbuy
 * Quest: added "Benn - Bury Me" song
 * Quest: all 5 signs must be meleed for wisp to spawn